3T Open Bore MRI

 We all like open spaces.
 We don’t like to be confined.
 Especially for medical testing.
-Which is an important reason we chose our new MR system from Philips.
-Its truly open design helps alleviate the anxiety of being placed head or feet – first into a cylindrical MR system.
+Which is an important reason we chose our new Siemens Skyra 3T OPEN bore MRI.
+Featuring a wide 70cm Open Bore design and faster scans, the stronger 3T magnet delivers excellent images to help your doctor make a more confident, accurate diagnosis.
 And with the most state-of-the art imaging technology available, your doctor can obtain high-quality images quickly so you’ll be up and out before you know it.

 Magnetic resonance imaging (MRI or MR) is one of the safest, most comfortable imaging techniques available.
 It combines a powerful magnet with an advanced computer system and radio waves to produce accurate, detailed pictures of organs and tissues in order to diagnose a variety of medical conditions.